maddymanu/Algorithms/README.md

 Note:
 Some of these solutions are not the ones I came up with.
 These are taken from editorials or solutions given on the respective websites.

+Progres --
+1. Comfortable with *Most* Div2 250pt problems.
+2. Can do some of Div2 500pt problems, but not most.
+3. Good topics - Sorting, String Manipulation, Greedy.
+4. Bad topics - Dynamic programming, Graph theory.